strike-finance/perpetuals-smart-contracts/docs/specs.md

 ## Tokens

 - **Positions Token**: Represents the total position value of the trader.
-This is 1:1 of the his total position size.
+This is 1:1 of the the total position size.
 Example: 1_000_000 position token == 1_000_000 Lovelace
-- **Liquidity Tokens**: Represent the amount of liquidity the lp has provided
+- **Liquidity Tokens**: Represent the amount of liquidity the lp has provided.
+This is 1:1 of the liquidity provided
 - **Batcher License**: Only holder of this license token can batch orders
 - **Pool NFT**: This can only be minted once per asset pool.
 It will be in the pool UTxO to validate the pool is valid